 It's quite possible, and does happen, that someone infringes your trade marks, copyright or designs, and uses a similar website domain name.
 If that's the case, you'll need to follow the advice and combine/send the templates referred to in both of our guides.

 Whether you have officially registered the key element(s) of your domain name as a trademark or not (it’s not expensive to do, so you really should!), you're entitled to protect it and to object to other people freeriding on the creativity, reputation, investment of effort and money, etc., that you've put into it making it part of your brand identity.

 It’s harder, but not impossible, to defend against third parties if you haven’t registered it as a trade mark.

 (If you've not registered a trademark that's relevant to the similar domain name and the content on any associated website, it’s worth taking some expert advice on how to present the most robust persuasive objection.
 Our superb expert partners at Stobbs will be able to help you.
-Just select our Speak To A Lawyer service to get started.)
+Just select our Speak to an Adviser service to get started.)

 For great background on trade marks, what they are, how to register them and how to protect them more generally, check out our video guide on how to register a trademark.

 How might someone be using your trade mark in a domain name?